 Therefore, from the point of view of equipment use in the network, the RTPC and ATPC “labelling” of the available attenuation range is, in principle, different for the two cases considered in Table 1; Figure 1 summarises this aspect.

+It should be noted that, when adaptive modulation is used, the ATPC range is formally subdivided in two sub-rages.
+The first, here called “Step ATPC”, is a fixed feature permanently enabled for increasing/reducing the output power needed for linearity purpose when the modulation format switch between the reference modulation and higher modulation formats.
+The second, here called “Linear ATPC”, represents the remaining portion of the total ATPC range additionally available for conventional interference reduction purpose.